Black Box Thinking in the Healthcare and Aerospace Industries

 Matthew Syed's "Black Box Thinking" advocates for a mindset that embraces failure and leverages it as a catalyst for growth.
 In the aviation industry, black boxes record flight data, aiding investigations into accidents and enabling continuous improvement.
 This culture of learning from mistakes allows the aerospace industry to make significant advancements in safety and design.

-Healthcare Industry: Challenges and Evolving Practices
+Healthcare: Challenges and Evolving Practices

-In healthcare, problem resolution is of paramount importance as it directly impacts patient safety and care quality.
 Historically, a fear of litigation and reputational damage hindered a transparent approach to addressing errors.
 However, in recent years the industry has been steadily shifting towards a more open culture of learning from mistakes, borrowing insights from other industries such as the aerospace black box concept.
+We see this everyday with our own NHS.

-Aerospace Industry: Embracing Failure to Soar Higher
+Aerospace: Embracing Failure to Soar Higher

-The aerospace industry's proactive approach to problem resolution is a shining example of black-box thinking.
-By thoroughly investigating accidents and near-misses, they unearth valuable data that drives innovation and safety improvements.
+By thoroughly investigating accidents and near-misses and quality escapes, they unearth valuable data that drives innovation and safety improvements.
 This relentless pursuit of knowledge has led to remarkable advancements in aircraft design and pilot training.
-A great example is "Survivorship bias" and the returning planes of World War II and the approach developed by Abraham Wald and the Statistical Research Group (SRG).
+A great example is "Survivorship bias" (image below) and the returning planes of World War II and the approach developed by Abraham Wald and the Statistical Research Group (SRG).

-For context have a look at the banner image above (Showing the visible bullet holes in a returning WWII fighter plane) which is then well explained in an excerpt from How Not To Be Wrong by Jordan Ellenberg "The officers saw an opportunity for efficiency; you can get the same protection with less armour if you concentrate the armour on the places with the greatest need, where the planes are getting hit the most.
+"The officers saw an opportunity for efficiency; you can get the same protection with less armour if you concentrate the armour on the places with the greatest need, where the planes are getting hit the most.
 But exactly how much more armour belonged on those parts of the plane?
 That was the answer they came to Wald for.
 It wasn’t the answer they got."
 The armour, said Wald, doesn’t go where the bullet holes are.
 It goes where the bullet holes aren’t: on the engines.
 Wald’s insight was simply to ask: where are the missing holes?
 The ones that would have been all over the engine casing, if the damage had been spread equally all over the plane?
 Wald was pretty sure he knew.
 The missing bullet holes were on the missing planes.
 The reason planes were coming back with fewer hits to the engine is that planes that got hit in the engine weren’t coming back."

 A fantastic example of how data analysis and insights impact historical real-world problems.